YazeedMusallam/Riyadh-food-reviews-classification-using-machine-learning/readme.md

 > Foodalytics.

 #### Problem statement:
-> User reviews are important for resturents owners, hence classfying a postive or negtive review is an esstial task for resturent owners.
+> User reviews are important for restaurants owners, hence classfying a postive or negative review is an essential task for restaurant owners.
-> Classifing i.e. twitter post is time consuming, hence creating an ML model to classify negitve posts for imporvments is important.
+> Classifing i.e. twitter post by human is time consuming, hence creating an automated ML model to classify postive or negative posts for restaurant enhancement is important.
 #### Value of the company and recommendations.
 The primarily goal of project to answer the following questions/needs:
-* Is it postive or negtive review?
+* Is the review postive or negtive?
-* What are common in negtive reviews?
+* From user reviews, how we can enhance our restaurant?

 ## Data Description:
 * Datasets with description: </br>
-This project based on the data scrapped from google maps:
+This project based on the following datasets:

-> The review are scrapped from google maps: https://maps.google.com/maps<br />
+> The first dataset contains food reviews which are scrapped from google maps: https://maps.google.com/maps<br />
+> <br />
+> The second dataset contains amazon food reviews reviews collected from Kaggle: https://www.kaggle.com/snap/amazon-fine-food-reviews <br />

 ## Scope of the work